HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/intuitive_design_feature_updates.md

 ## Stackable notifications

-Presentation Designer now supports stacked notifications instead of replacing active messages immediately.
+Presentation Designer now supports stacked notifications instead of immediately replacing active messages.
+This allows multiple snackbars to appear in order, instead of showing only the latest message.

 ### What changed

 - Notifications are queued and rendered as multiple stacked messages.
 - Notification lifecycle supports add, remove, and clear actions.
-- Maximum simultaneous notification stack size is capped.
+- The maximum simultaneous notification stack size is capped.

++ [ADD IMAGE HERE]

 ### Expected behavior